 The Company has engaged Multinational Investment Bancorporation as its Underwriter pursuant to an Underwriting Agreement (the "Underwriting Agreement").
+There is no appointed syndicate or Sub-Underwriter.
 The Underwriter has agreed to act as the Underwriter for the Offer and as such, distribute and sell the CPs at the Offer Price, and has committed to underwrite the CPs on a best-effort basis, in either case subject to the satisfaction of certain conditions and in consideration of certain fees and expenses.
+There is no breakdown of commercial papers for particular tranche in each series for distribution.
 Any unsold portion would be sold at a future date, since the issuance is under a three-year validity of registration.
+There is no contract or other arrangement with the issuer by which the underwriter may put back to the issuer any unsold securities of the offering.

-The Underwriter is duly licensed by the SEC to engage in distribution of securities to the public.
-The Underwriter may, from time to time, engage in transactions with and perform services in the ordinary course of business with the Company and its related companies.
+The Underwriter is duly licensed by the SEC since April 1982 to engage in distribution of securities to the public and has never been subjected to any disciplinary action as such.
+The Underwriter and may, from time to time, engage in transactions with and perform services in the ordinary course of business with the Company and its related companies.